By Steve Hodges, M.D.

 The stool should be tall enough so the child is in a squatting position, as humans were designed to squat when pooping.
 Squatting straightens the rectum, allowing poop to fall out easily; by contrast, sitting upright is like trying to poop uphill.

 Children also should be instructed to lean forward while pooping, elbows on knees, shoulders rounded.
 This position gives the child the benefit of gravity and stretches the abdominal cavity, allowing the colon more room to pump stool to the rectum for emptying.

-•Encouraging boys to pee while sitting
+•Encourage boys to pee while sitting.

 For some children, the opportunity isn’t enough.
 They also need encouragement — and a good reason — to empty.
 I can’t offer blanket advice on how to get reluctant children to pee; different children respond to different approaches, but it is critical that children attempt to pee about every 2 hours.
 Openly discussing bathroom habits in school on a regular basis is a good idea.

-•Allowing pull-ups and eliminating potty-training deadlines
+•Allow pull-ups and eliminate potty-training deadlines.

 I understand the arguments about preschool staffing issues.
 “Lowering our student-to staff ratio to accommodate potty training would significantly reduce the number of children we can serve," one public preschool asserted.

 But what kind of service are they giving to the children who do attend?
 Developmentally, preschoolers are a lot different from kindergartners.
 Children who are newly potty trained need a lot of follow-up, including frequent reminders to use the toilet.
 It makes more sense to allow kids to wear pull-ups rather than enforce arbitrary rules on 3-year-olds.